 COVID-19 is an extraordinary situation in everybody’s life.
 If you are a project manager, this is the crucial time to plan your next project effectively, seeing this pandemic situation.
 As the impact of COVID-19 is societally, economically, and in human terms is huge, significant disruption is approaching certainly.
-Due to such a situation, project managers are required to analyze the situation correctly and manage their projects and people accordingly.
+Due to such a situation, project managers are required to analyze the situation correctly and manage their projects and people accordingly using the correct sme business management software.
 Here are a few steps response plans for project managers to ease their work.

 Provide protection to your people